-I, Yuan Bin, being the Director primarily responsible for the financial management of Industrial and Commercial Bank of China (Malaysia) Berhad, do solemnly and sincerely declare that, to the best of my knowledge and belief, the financial statements set out on pages 22 to 68 are correct, and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act, 1960.
+I, Yuan Bin, being the Director primarily responsible for the financial management of Industrial and Commercial Bank of China (Malaysia) Berhad, do solemnly and sincerely declare that the financial statements set out on pages 22 to 65 are, to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true, and by virtue of the provisions of the Statutory Declarations Act, 1960.

-Declarations Act, 1960.
+Statutory Declarations Act, 1900.

-Subscribed and solemnly declared by the above named in Kuala Lumpur, Malaysia on 26 March 2015.
+Subscribed and solemnly declared by the above named in Kuala Lumpur, Malaysia on 29 March 2016.

 Yuan Bin

 BEFORE ME:

-Independent Auditors' Report to the Member Of Industrial and Commercial Bank of China (Malaysia) Berhad
+Independent Auditors' Report to the Members Of Industrial and Commercial Bank of China (Malaysia) Berhad